 Some funds have a little bit of wiggle room in terms of how far they can stray from the index.
 Some might be allowed to hold more or less stocks if they think the stocks will outperform or underperform.
 When they hold more than the index, the managers are taking an overweight position.
 And when they hold less than the index, the managers are taking an underweight position.

 Also, it’s important to realize that an overweight recommendation is, in essence, a recommendation away from diversification, which can be one way to help protect a portfolio from market risk.
-An investor who prioritizes diversification in their portfolio may not want to overweight a particular asset.
+An investor who prioritizes diversification in their portfolio may want to consider buying an overweight security, while not becoming overweight in that area.

-Learning financial terminology and financial strategies is a key step to growing as an investors.
-SoFi Invest® offers educational content as well as access to financial planners.
-The Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares.
+If you’re thinking of investing in stocks, it’s easy when you open an online trading account with SoFi Invest®.
 For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
 All you have to do is sign up, play the claw game, and find out how much you won.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.